MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 `slot_tx_end` is set to `None`, the node will not stop processing transactions.
 If `slot_chain_end` is set to `None`, the node will not stop producing or validating blocks.

-There will be two optional CLI flags that will override this configuration.

-* `--slot-tx-end`: if set to `none`, disables the feature by setting the slot at which the node will stop processing transactions to `None`.
-If set to a slot, enables the stop transaction processing feature and sets the value passed as the slot at which the node will stop processing transactions.
-* `--slot-network-end`: if set to `none`, disables the feature by setting the slot at which the node will stop to `None`.
-If set to a slot, enables the stop network feature and sets the value passed as the slot at which the node will stop producing/validating blocks.

 ### Client submits transaction